OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

 Importing vCenter Clusters
 --------------------------------------------------------------------------------

 Vcenter cluster is the first thing that you will want to add into your vcenter installation because all other vcenter resources depend on it.
-OpenNebula will adopt these clusters into opennebula hosts so you can monitor them easily using Sunstone (Infrastructure/Hosts) or through CLI (onehost).
+OpenNebula will import these clusters as opennebula hosts so you can monitor them easily using Sunstone (Infrastructure/Hosts) or through CLI (onehost).

 In :ref:`vCenter Node Installation <vcenter_import_host_tool>` we've already explained how a vCenter cluster can be imported from the command-line interface using onevcenter.